Hardbat

-There has recently been a resurgence of hardbat play, with national championships contested yearly in the United States.
-A "World Championship of Ping Pong", a table tennis tournament using standardised hardbats, was promoted by Matchroom Sports at Alexandra Palace in January 2013.
+Hardbat play has been resurgent, with national championships contested yearly in the United States, and a World Championship of Ping Pong since 2011.
+A table tennis tournament using standardised hardbats was promoted by Matchroom Sports at Alexandra Palace in January 2013.
 It was won by Maxim Shmyrev.

 The American Marty Reisman became the oldest person ever to win an open national competition in a racquet sport when he won the 1997 United States National Hardbat championship at age 67.